Unified_Coalesced table

 • There may be multiple customer keys per Amperity ID.
 This is because customer keys may also be tagged as foreign keys.

-Also in: Unified_Customer
+Also in: Unified Customer

 Integer